Login to myESAIC Membership

 If you wish to benefit from the reduced ESAIC Member registration rates, please visit our Membership section and become an ESAIC Member first.

-How to register for BCSAC 2025?
+How to register for BCSAC 2026?

-Registrations are now open until the 23 May 2025
+Registrations is now open until 27 May

 In order to register, you must login to myESAIC.